Background pattern

 • increased heart rate, increased or decreased blood pressure, vasodilation (widening of blood vessels), blood clot formation,

-• eruption, itching, hair loss,
+• rash, itching, hair loss,

 • back pain, muscle and jaw pain,

-• high levels of liver enzymes and weight gain,
+• elevated liver enzymes and weight gain,

 • intestinal paralysis.